PlatONnetwork/docs/docs/PlatON经济方案.md

 Each consensus round is responsible for the production of 250 blocks.
 In the 230th block of the consensus round, the next round of consensus round validator is elected from 101 alternative validators.
 The first consensus  round validator is in the genesis block Built-in.

-In order to prevent the newly selected validators from affecting the efficiency of the consensus due to slow network connections and out-of-synchronization of blocks, to ensure the fault tolerance of the consensus, not all of the 25 nodes are replaced at a time, and only some of the verification nodes are replaced.
+In order to prevent the newly selected validators from affecting the efficiency of the consensus due to slow network connections and out-of-synchronization of blocks, to ensure the fault tolerance of the consensus, not all of the 25 nodes are replaced at a time, and only some of the validator nodes are replaced.

   - Eliminate some validators from the 25 validators in the current consensus round

-  - Priority elimination of validators with abnormal status (assuming the number is $F_1$) must be eliminated, including those that are reported to be double-signature verification, whose block rate is 0, and whose version is lower than the pre-validated version (if the voting for the upgrade proposal is successful, The version number in the upgrade proposal is a pre-validated version, and for details refer to the PlatON governance plan), the application is withdrawn and is not on the Alternative Validator  list.
+  - Priority elimination of validators with abnormal status (assuming the number is $F_1$) must be eliminated, including those that are reported to be double-signature validator, whose block rate is 0, and whose version is lower than the pre-validated version (if the voting for the upgrade proposal is successful, The version number in the upgrade proposal is a pre-validated version, and for details refer to the PlatON governance plan), the application is withdrawn and is not on the Alternative Validator  list.

   - Then eliminate some normal validators.
 Assuming that the remaining number of candidate nodes is $L$ and $u$ is the total number of validators per round, the number of eliminated normal validators $F_2$ is calculated as follows: